fkhan698/accountablity-tracker/README.md

-Goal Tracker Web App
+The Goal Punisher
 ====================

 Overview
 --------

 This is a web application that allows users to set and track their goals, and receive reminders to work on them.
-The app provides a positive and supportive environment for users to achieve their goals, with motivational messages and rewards to keep them motivated.
+The app punishes the user for not achieving the goal by sending an email to friends/family/colleagues, creating a negative motivation to complete their goals on time.

 Installation
 ------------